mosip/id-authentication/design/registration-processor/Approach_for_registration_status_module.md

 -	Update registration status.
 -	Add registration status.
 -	Provide rest API to get the registration statuses for list of registration ids.
+-	Add registration transaction record for each transaction.

 The key non-functional requirements are
 -	Performance: Should fetch information from DB in less time for millions of records.
 Should be able to support processing multiple status requests per second.